This post may contain affiliate links. Please see our full Disclosure Policy for details.

 - Gently fold the cream cheese mixture into the whipped cream until just combined.

-- Pour half of the mixture into a freezer-safe container (I used a bread pan).
+- Pour half of the mixture into a freezer-safe container (I used a bread loaf pan).
 Drizzle with half of the hot fudge sauce.
 Pour in the remaining ice cream, drizzle with the remaining hot fudge, then top with more toffee bits and mini chocolate chips (if desired).

 - Cover the container with plastic wrap and freeze for at least 8 hours, preferably overnight.